-ICEA is dedicated to maintaining a rigorous standard of excellence, and thus all ICEA certifications are only valid for three years.
+ICEA is dedicated to maintaining a rigorous standard of excellence, and thus all ICEA certifications are valid for three years.
 At the completion of the three years, all ICEA Certified Postpartum Doulas must apply for recertification.

 ICEA believes that postpartum doulas are continually educating themselves and learning from their clients.
 Recertification validates commitment to the profession and ensures the continuation of receiving the benefits of ICEA affiliation.